vsp4/Dexter/README.md

 ## Advantages

-* No more papper and no more cash in hand.
+* No more paper tickets and no more cash in hand.

 * Very Fast and reaching high level of accuracy.